 Clinical Findings and Lesions

-The runting syndrome is characterized by weight loss, paleness, occasional paralysis, and abnormal feathering (Nakanuke disease).
-Death from neoplasia is preceded by depression and occasionally by some of the same clinical changes described for the runting syndrome.
+The clinical findings for runting syndrome include weight loss, paleness, occasional paralysis, and abnormal feathering (Nakanuke disease).
+Death from acute or chronic neoplasia is preceded by depression and occasionally by some of the same clinical changes described for the runting syndrome.

-Lesions include bursal and thymic atrophy, enlarged nerves, anemia, and abnormal feathering.
-Of these, the abnormal feathering, in which the barbules are compressed to the shaft over a small part of its length, may be of diagnostic value.
+The abnormal feather lesion, in which the barbules are compressed to the shaft over a small part of its length, may be of diagnostic value.
+Other lesions include bursal and thymic atrophy, enlarged nerves, and anemia.
 Neoplasms typically involve the liver, spleen, intestine, and heart.
 The bursa is involved in the chronic B-cell lymphomas of chickens in a manner similar to that of lymphoid leukosis.
 Nonbursal (T-cell) lymphomas with shorter latent periods and lesions superficially resembling those of Marek's disease also are recognized in chickens.
 In turkeys, prominent lesions include enlarged livers and nodular lesions on the intestines; the bursa is only rarely tumorous.
 The tumors, regardless of type or host species, are usually composed of uniform, large, lymphoreticular cells.

 No control measures are currently practiced.
 An experimental recombinant fowlpox virus vaccine has been developed.
 Some breeder companies wish to avoid seroconversion of their primary breeder stocks to obviate restrictions on export of progeny to certain countries, but reliable techniques to prevent horizontal transmission have not been developed.
 Elimination of vertical transmission would presumably be possible by removing potential transmitter hens; rearing progeny under isolated conditions would prevent horizontal infection.
 Many of these principles have successfully been applied to the control of avian leukosis virus in chickens.
 Such control procedures could be considered if reticuloendotheliosis virus infection becomes endemic in especially valuable breeding stock, as was the case with reticuloendotheliosis virus infection in the endangered Attwater's prairie chickens.